sudeep1046/Minecraft_Bot/README.md

-Minecraft Discord Bot
+⛏️ Minecraft Discord Bot

-A simple Discord bot built in Python to manage and enhance your Minecraft server experience.
+A simple yet powerful Discord bot built in Python to manage and enhance your Minecraft server experience — all from your Discord server.

 ✨ Features

-🎮 Start/stop your Minecraft server directly from Discord
+🎮 Start/Stop your Minecraft server directly from Discord

-⏱️ Show server status (online/offline, player count, etc.)
+⏱️ Check server status (online/offline, player count, etc.)

-📢 Notify when the server goes online/offline
+📢 Notifications when the server goes online/offline

-🔧 Easy to configure with environment variables
+🔧 Easy configuration with environment variables

 ⚙️ Installation